delberttt/ParkingAppDemo/README.md

 lots.
 * Hourly fees, Motorcycles: $1/hour, Car: $2/hour.
 These hourly fees are hard coded into the application.
 As such, changes in the code is needed to adjust the hourly fees.
 * There are no guidelines on the vehicle number/license plate of the vehicles.
 It is assumed that it's a unique String identifier between vehicles.
 * Text file inputs are in the given format as given in the Data Description segment of the problem sheet.
 Examples can be seen below.
+Text file also represents a finite sequence of events such that a total revenue can be calculated in the end.

 Prerequisites
 ---